Improving the Wellbeing of Women and Girls

 Start: May 2016 End: TBC

-This programme is seeking to establish two Women’s Centres in Scotland to meet the needs of women…
+This programme is seeking to establish three Women’s Centres in Scotland to meet the needs of…

 Latest Improving the Wellbeing of Women and Girls newsView more of our news

 Latest thematic summaries available from Women’s Centre programme November 2018 The Centre for Youth & Criminal Justice (CYCJ) and the University of Strathclyde were commissioned by The Robertson Trust in 2015 to undertake an exploration of the development of women’s spaces.
 The latest reports are now available to download.